codeigniter4/CodeIgniter4/user_guide_src/source/outgoing/view_parser.rst

 ``setData()``.
 You will also be able to specify delimiters directly, through the ``setDelimiters()`` method.

-Using the ``Parser``, your view templates are processed only by the Parser itself, and not like a conventional view PHP script.
+.. important:: Using the ``Parser``, your view templates are processed only by the Parser
+    itself, and not like a conventional view PHP script.
 PHP code in such a script is ignored by the parser, and only substitutions are performed.

     This is purposeful: view files with no PHP.

 What It Does
 ============